-Perfect Wicked Deviled Eggs for Your Thanksgiving Dinner
+Perfect Wicked Deviled Eggs

 | |

-Deviled Eggs are a Southern tradition.
+Deviled Eggs Are A Southern Tradition:

-• Place eggs in a saucepan; fill with water to cover eggs about 1 inch.
+• Place eggs in a saucepan; fill with water to cover eggs (about 1 inch)

-• Place lid on the pan.
+• Place your lid on the pan.

-• Set timer for 16 minutes.
+• Set a timer for 16 minutes.

 • When the timer rings, remove the lid from the pan.